awsdocs/aws-codedeploy-user-guide/doc_source/tutorials-auto-scaling-group-create-auto-scaling-group.md

    Do not proceed until the returned values show `Healthy` and `InService`\.

-## To create and configure the Auto Scaling group \(console\)<a name="tutorials-auto-scaling-group-create-auto-scaling-group-console"></a>
+## To create and configure the Amazon EC2 Auto Scaling group \(console\)<a name="tutorials-auto-scaling-group-create-auto-scaling-group-console"></a>

 1. Open the Amazon EC2 console at [https://console\.aws\.amazon\.com/ec2/](https://console.aws.amazon.com/ec2/)\.

 1. In the global navigation bar, make sure one of the regions listed in [Region and Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html#codedeploy_region) in the *AWS General Reference* is selected\.
-Auto Scaling resources are tied to the region you specify, and AWS CodeDeploy is supported in select regions only\.
+Amazon EC2 Auto Scaling resources are tied to the region you specify, and AWS CodeDeploy is supported in select regions only\.

 1. In the navigation bar, under **Auto Scaling**, choose **Launch Configurations**\.